 More About Me:

 I love the outdoors and I love to travel.
 Some of my favorite places I have been include Oahu, Punta Cana, Glacier National Park in Montana, Waterton Glacier in Canada, The Badlands and Mount Rushmore in South Dakota, The Canadian Boundary Waters in Northern Minnesota, Devil’s Tower in Wyoming, Yellowstone National Park, Orlando (Universal Studios), Dallas, Nashville, Gatlinburg, Smoky Mountains, The Current River, and Branson.
 There are still so many places I want to see, including the Grand Canyon, Yosemite, Alaska, and The Giant Redwoods.
 My favorite place to go is Glacier National Park.
-I fell in love the first time I went in 2003 with my Boy Scout troop and I have been back two more times with my wife.
+I fell in love the first time I went in 2003 with my Boy Scout troop and I have been back three more times with my wife, including a 54 hiking trip into the back country in 2021.
 I can’t wait to go back when my kids are older.
 Hopefully they’ll love it like I do.
 I enjoy hiking and sightseeing the most when I visit these places!
 It is an almost religious experience to get up close and personal with some of God’s most beautiful creations.

 As for sports, the St. Louis Cardinals are my team.
 Seeing them win it all in 2006 and 2011 are by far my best sports memories.
 I am a huge football fan as well.
 Most Sundays I am unreachable, locked away watching the NFL.